iatechicken/ucbmids/README.md

 [presentation](https://docs.google.com/presentation/d/1k2vu4djyhjHTvuGNRnIekUbIcTpqaWKEzKtHx671rZc/edit?usp=sharing)

 ## W210 Capstone (2020 Summer)
 This is it.
-Putting everything together, I teamed up with Hong, Michelle, and Rachael to come up with [AccessiPark Denver](http://accessipark.com).
+I teamed up with Hong, Michelle, and Rachael to come up with [AccessiPark Denver](http://accessipark.com).
 Our plan was to:
 - First, train a model to detect street-level accessibility obstacles like lamps, fire hydrants, no parking signs
 - Second, Find areas from a zipcode level with the least amount of accessibility obstacles
 - Third, use feature engineering, googlemaps, and data visualization to disseminate this information